Friday, July 10, 2009

 In fact, any Malayalam unicode font including the default font Kartika, shipped with the Windows should do the trick.
 However, Kartika being the modern lipi, most people prefer AnjaliOldLipi

-3. Choose any of the five options mentioned below for text input.
+- Choose any of the options mentioned below for text input.

-Using Mozhi Keymap for Malayalam writing is the easiest way.
+Using Mozhi Keymap for Malayalam writing is easy.
 After downloading and installing, you will see a diamond on the right hand bottom side (taskbar) of the desktop.
 Click on it and click on the Malayalam letter 'ka'.
 The diamond will change to 'ka'.
 From now on anything you type on the computer will be in Malayalam.

 Tip: Use Notepad for typing and save text as UTF-8 document.
 Copy paste the text into blogger window.
 This is faster and safer than direct input.